S1700/ProxyList/README.md

 Run:

-To use the ProxyList python file run the following command
+To use ProxyList run the following command

 python3 ProxyList.py